 She said that I brought her and my grandmother joy in what was ironically a very difficult time for both of them that year.

-It was a terrible year for my mother and grandmother; however, they were both powerful women who managed to make it through that challenging and unbelievably devastating time.
-Having an infant in the house was a welcome diversion from the sorrow that they were both experiencing.
+It was a terrible year for my mother and grandmother; however, they were both powerful women who managed to make it through that challenging time.
+Having an infant in the house was a welcome diversion from the devastating sorrow that they were both experiencing.

 My mother and I lived with my three uncles, grandmother, and grandfather for my first five years.